Meghalaya Jobs : MPSC Recruitment 2024

-Applications are invited for recruitment of 21 vacant positions or jobs in MPSC Meghalaya.
+Applications are invited for recruitment of nine vacant positions or jobs in MPSC Meghalaya.

-Meghalaya Public Service Commission (MPSC) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Stenographer Grade-III altogether in various departments of Govt. of Meghalaya.
+Meghalaya Public Service Commission (MPSC) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Child Development Project Officer under Social Welfare Department.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!